-The following recommendations were made based on the feedback from participants at the Thematic Peer Group meetings and from the survey organized by the BICG:
+The following recommendations were made based on the feedback from participants at the peer group meetings and from the survey organized by the BICG:

-- Step up action to foster the implementation of the LRC to ensure fair recognition throughout the EHEA in close cooperation with the ENIC-NARIC centres and the LRC Committee Bureau. - Further support full implementation of the LRC and work to enhance automatic recognition, providing training and peer support to ensure that higher education qualifications obtained in one EHEA country at a certain level are automatically recognised in the others for the purpose of further studies.
-To foster automatic recognition, further explore the concept and the tools that can help to remove obstacles and advance in the acceptance of automatic recognition. - Further analyse the different interpretations of "substantial difference" (section IV, V and VI of the LRC) to further deepen the topic and define a core set of indicators of what should be considered "substantial difference", in cooperation with the Lisbon Recognition Convention Committee and the ENIC and NARIC Networks. - Ensure that fair recognition in accordance with the LRC becomes a reality also for refugees, displaced persons and persons in a refugee-like situation, in accordance with the Recommendation adopted by the Lisbon Recognition Convention Committee in November 2017 and by making good use of the European Qualifications Passport for Refugees. - Support the use of digitalisation, of contemporary technology (e.g. block-chain, etc.) and of digital student data, working to remove obstacles existing at national level, in order to promote automatic recognition and to support verification of the authenticity of credentials.

-- Consider and discuss the need to further develop common tools, instruments and reports to support portability and transparency of recognition decisions. - Ensure the commitment of the EHEA countries to fostering ethics, integrity and transparency in education, enhancing trust and confidence in the quality and reliability of qualifications. - Take action to eradicate all forms of fraudulent practice, through promotion of integrity and ethical practices, encouraging the use of new technologies in a proper way to support anti-corruption, and developing strong network and peer support activities among countries. - Support and strengthen synergies with EU funded projects relevant for the implementation of the Lisbon Recognition Convention and related to the European Higher Education Area. - Strengthen cooperation at national level between the ENIC-NARIC centres and Higher Education Institutions, in view of the fact that in most EHEA countries higher education institutions are autonomous and responsible for implementing LRC compliant recognition procedures.
+- Step up action to foster the implementation of the LRC in close cooperation with the ENIC-NARIC centres and the LRC Committee Bureau. - Further support full implementation of the LRC and work to enhance automatic recognition, providing training and peer support to ensure that higher education qualifications obtained in one EHEA country at a certain level are automatically recognised in the others for the purpose of further studies.
+To foster automatic recognition, further explore the concept and the tools that can help to remove obstacles and advance in the acceptance of automatic recognition. - Further analyse the different interpretations of "substantial difference" (section IV, V and VI of the LRC) to further deepen the topic and define a core set of indicators of what should be considered "substantial difference". - Support the use of digitalisation, of contemporary technology (e.g. block chain, etc.) and of digital student data, working to remove obstacles existing at national level, in order to promote automatic recognition and to support verification of the authenticity of credentials. - Consider and discuss the need to further develop common tools, instruments and reports to support portability and transparency of recognition decisions. - Ensure the commitment of the EHEA countries to fostering ethics, integrity and transparency in education, enhancing trust and confidence in the quality and reliability of qualifications. - Take action to eradicate all forms of fraudulent practice, through promotion of integrity and ethical practices, encouraging the use of new technologies in a proper way to support anti-corruption, and developing strong network and peer support activities among countries. - Support and strengthen synergies with EU funded projects relevant for the implementation of the Lisbon Recognition Convention and related to the European Higher Education Area. - Strengthen cooperation at national level between the ENIC-NARIC centres and Higher Education Institutions, in view of the fact that in most EHEA countries higher education institutions are autonomous and responsible for implementing LRC compliant recognition procedures.